 Second, because negotiators feel pressured and become more competitive when they’re performing in front of an audience, work to keep your negotiations private.
 That might mean negotiating one-on-one rather than as part of a team, asking your boss to stay out of the room, or making a “no leaks” pact with other parties to keep observers, such as the media, from tracking your progress.
-(For more on the risks of taking public disputes private, see the article on page 7.)

 In sum, when you’re considering making a significant purchase for yourself or your organization, don’t assume you have less power than the seller just because she has something you want.
 With advance planning and careful strategy, you can take steps to reduce your competition and increase your odds of walking away with a fairly priced prize.